-Knowing when to plant spring bulbs is important for the best displays.
-Begin to plant spring flowering bulbs, corms and tubers in borders and containers between October and December, before the coldest winter weather sets in.
-As a rule of thumb, most bulbs should be planted at 3 times their depth, but there are a few exceptions so it's worth checking our planting depth table in our 'How to grow bulbs' article.
+Knowing when to plant spring bulbs is important to guarantee a good display.
+Begin planting your spring flowering bulbs, corms and tubers between October and December, before the coldest winter weather sets in.
+You can plant them in containers or straight into borders, but as a rule of thumb, most bulbs should be planted at 3 times their depth.
+There are a few exceptions, so it's worth checking the planting depth table in our 'How to grow bulbs' article before you begin.

 A well loved genus, and for good reason!
-Daffodils are the cheeriest of spring bulbs, with their frilly trumpeted blooms and bright colours.
-Traditional golden daffodils are hard to beat, but if you like something a little different, why not try frilly pink Narcissus 'Replete' or some lovely scented daffodils.
+Daffodils are the cheeriest of spring bulbs, with their delicate trumpeted blooms and bright colours.
+Traditional golden daffodils are hard to beat, but if you’d like something a little different, why not try the pink and frilly Narcissus 'Replete' or some lovely scented daffodils.

-Instantly recognizable by their distinctive snakes-skin markings, Fritillaria meleagris is at its best when grown in areas of damp, meadow-like grass.
-Although native to the UK, Snakes Head Fritillaries are now protected and rarely seen in the wild, so it's well worth planting a group in your garden.
+Instantly recognizable by their distinctive snake-skin markings, Fritillaria meleagris is at its best when grown in areas of damp woodlands or informal areas of grass.
+Although native to the UK, Snakes Head Fritillaries are now protected and rarely seen in the wild so it's a real joy to admire these elegant flowers in your garden.

-The powerful fragrance of the Hyacinth is not to everyone’s liking, but their majestic, upright flowers are simply magnificent.
-Although they are often grown in pots on the windowsill, Hyacinths are surprisingly hardy and well equipped for outdoor cultivation.
-Try Hyacinth 'Midnight Mystique' for its enigmatic black flowers.
+Easy to grow, the Hyacinth has a powerful fragrance and majestic, upright flowers that are simply magnificent.
+Although they’re often grown in pots on the windowsill, Hyacinths are surprisingly hardy and well suited for growing outdoors in a sunny spot.
+Try the rare and highly sought-after Hyacinth 'Midnight Mystique' for its unusual black flowers.

-Also known as the Russian Snowdrop, the white star-shaped flowers of Puschkinia are striped in the most extraordinary shade of blue.
+Also known as the Russian Snowdrop, the intriguing star-shaped flowers of Puschkinia have white petals striped with the most extraordinary shade of blue.
 These resilient spring bulbs love a sunny spot where they can bake in the sun throughout summer.
-They look exceptionally pretty as an under planting beneath the ghostly stems of Silver Birch trees.
+They look exceptionally pretty planted beneath the ghostly stems of Silver Birch trees.